Barbiero-Ana/Barbiero-Ana/README.md

 </p>

  ### 🚀 My Journey So Far:
+- 🏛  2025 - Interning at PGE-MT (State Attorney General's Office of Mato Grosso)

-- 📚 2024 - Studying Systems Analysis and Development at UNIVAG 1/5
+- 📚 2024 - Studying Systems Analysis and Development at UNIVAG 2/5
 - 🌍 2022 - Exchange program in California, completing high school
 - 💼 2022 - Internal support at Uber EATS, San Mateo, California
 - 🎨 2021 - Started my career as a freelance digital artist